Uruguay men's national basketball team

-The Uruguay national basketball team (Spanish: Selección de baloncesto de Uruguay) represents Uruguay in men's international basketball competitions and it is governed by Federación Uruguaya de basketball, The team has made seven appearances in the FIBA World Cup and the team represents FIBA and FIBA Americas.
+The Uruguay national basketball team (Spanish: Selección de baloncesto de Uruguay) represents Uruguay in men's international basketball competitions and it is governed by Federación Uruguaya de basketball.

+The team has made seven appearances in the FIBA World Cup and the team represents FIBA and FIBA Americas.

 Uruguay is one of three South American countries to win medals at the Basketball Tournament of the Summer Olympics.
 It won the bronze medal in both the 1952 and 1956 Summer Olympics.

-Uruguay is currently ranked 40th in the FIBA World Rankings.
+In addition, it is the third most successful team in the South American Basketball Championship, with 11 titles.